Suzanna-Linn/slua/docs/scripts-web2.md

 ### List of Sitters with auto-refresh

 Similar code to the previous List of Visitors.
 The JavaScript requests the in-world script, to refresh the page if the list of sitters has changed.
+Using sitters instead of visitors for easier testing.

 <div class="script-box advanced">
 <h4>List of Sitters, auto-refresh<span class="extra">HTML</span><span class="extra">CSS</span><span class="extra">JavaScript</span></h4>